alexzel/iomem/README.md

 ### STAT

-Stat command requests server statistics.
-Without a key the stat command will return a default set of statistics information.
+Stat command requests statistics from each server.
+Without a key the stat command will return a default set of statistics information by a server hostname'

-`stat(): object` - get a default set of statistics information
+`stat(): {<hostname>: object, ...}` - get a default set of statistics information by a server hostname.

-`stat(key): object` - get statistics set specified by key (e.g. 'items', 'slabs', 'sizes', see [Memcached wiki](https://github.com/memcached/memcached/wiki/Commands#statistics))
+`stat(key): {<hostname>: object, ...}` - get statistics specified with a key (e.g. 'items', 'slabs', 'sizes') by a server hostname, see [Memcached wiki](https://github.com/memcached/memcached/wiki/Commands#statistics).

 ### TOUCH